thallesqliduares/thallesqliduares/README.md

 My main interests and projects are in following topics:

+\itemize

-📶Econometric Modelling
+\item 📶Econometric Modelling
-💻 Machine Learning
+\item 💻 Machine Learning
-📊 Business Intelligence.
+\item 📊 Business Intelligence.

 Studying at the moment: